Central railway station, Sydney: Sydney Terminal building

 The current 15 Sydney Terminal platforms run perpendicular to the main station concourse and all are dead ended with the buffer stop.
 They are arranged as seven double platforms and one single platform, each with an awning, servicing a total of 15 tracks.
 Platforms 1–3 are for country and interstate services, while the remainder are for interurban services.

 Platforms 1–10 have a centre run-round track, which was for locomotive-hauled trains.
 It enabled the locomotive to uncouple from its train and either depart or re-couple on the other end to pull the train to the next destination.
 There was extreme pressure on the speed to ready a train for the next destination due to the lack of platform space and a steady growth of rail patronage.
-These centre lines are now used for storage of electric rail car sets in off peak times.
+Some of these centre lines are now used for storage of electric rail car sets in off peak times, while has been closed since renovations.
 The platforms feature long timber-framed canopies over some of the platforms (incorporating Howe trusses).
 Timber was used in lieu of steel because of the high cost at the time of importing steel.

 The only locomotive hauled trains now using Sydney Terminal are the Indian Pacific and special trains which usually use Platform 1.
 Platform 1 has always been the main out of Sydney Station with the longest platform.
 Platforms 1 and 2–3 were lengthened to their present length in 1962 covering the skylights to the Devonshire Street Subway for diesel hauled trains like the Southern Aurora.
 All long-distance NSW TrainLink XPT and Xplorer services and the Great Southern Rail Indian Pacific terminate at Central.
 These generally use Platforms 1 to 3, although when the Indian Pacific is in the station occupying both Platforms 2 and 3, some NSW TrainLink regional services use Platforms 4 to 12.